DaniPari99/Experimental-Robotics-Laboratory/assignment_1/README.md

 The robot starts in the recharging location 'E'.
 When the battery is fully recharged the robot moves randomly along the locations.
 So it means that it checks among the reachable locations if there are urgent ones.
 If there are not urgent locations a corridor is chosen randomly, but if there are not corridors among the reachable locations a random location is chosen.

-Because of the urgency threshold is set to the default value of 7 seconds and that the battery change behaviour is low and high randomly after an amount of seconds included in the range [15, 40], the robot will not do the transition between C1 and C2.
+Because of the urgency threshold is set to the default value of 7 seconds and that the battery change behaviour is low and high randomly after an amount of seconds included in the range [15, 40], the robot will not do the movement from C1 to C2 or viceversa.
 But this does not mean that one of the 2 corridors will never be reached, because once the robot comes back to 'E' for recharging it can randomly chosen one of the 2 corridors.
-So.
-I Think that it can be a reasonable solution, because all the locations can be visited.
+So I Think that it can be a reasonable solution, because all the locations can be visited.

-### System’s features

 ### System’s limitations